HenriWahl/gitlab-container-registry-hub/README.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker and docker-compose
-- Access to a GitLab instance with Container Registry enabled
+- Access to a GitLab instance with container registry enabled
 - GitLab API token with read access to container registry

 ### Using Docker Compose